Help When Taking an AAT Computer-Based Exam…

-Many students choose to undertake AAT studies, but in order to fulfil course requirement, exams are unfortunately unavoidable.
+Many students choose to undertake AAT studies, but in order to fulfil the course requirement, exams are unfortunately unavoidable.
 The good thing is, AAT provides a flexible approach to achieving an AAT qualification.
-They allow students to sit computer based tests at an approved assessment centre or with their training provider.
+They allow students to sit computer-based tests at an approved assessment centre or with their training provider.

 Not only can you choose a flexible approach when studying AAT, but our ten golden rules will help banish those nerves for good.
 Make exam life easier by following the ten simple steps below…

 - Have a Date and Time

 Make sure you have confirmation of the date and time of your test and details about when to arrive.
 You can then plan your revision.

 AAT provides plenty of sample assessments and past papers to practice with and help you get used to the format and wording of the tests, as well as to highlight any areas you may need further help in.

 Know how much time you have and do a few of the practice tests under exam conditions, this will allow you to really focus on your time management.